camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 :::note
 Use `registry-camunda-cloud` as a secret after replacing `<DOCKER_USER>`, `<DOCKER_PASSWORD>`, and `<DOCKER_EMAIL>` with your credentials.

-The secret must be created in the same Kubernetes namespace you will install the Helm chart in.
+The secret must be created in the same Kubernetes namespace where you'll install the Helm chart.
 Replace `<NAMESPACE>` to set the namespace.
 :::

 Alternatively, create an image pull secret [from your Docker configuration file](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).